-It’s a place where the WiFi is new, the cell reception spotty, and the days move slow.
+It’s a place where the WiFi is newly updated, the cell reception spotty, and the days move slow.
 A place that feels as though it’s been plucked from time and preserved from the bustle.

-In those early days, the adamant traveler was often an outdoorsy hippy, looking to find a place beyond the crowds.
+In those early days, these travelers were often outdoorsy hippies, looking to find a place beyond the crowds.
 Today, any number of visitors still take this long trip.
 But for those in the know, a charter flight can take them directly to Long Beach Airport — a small and friendly airport situated between Tofino and Ucluelet.

 Tofino rests just 1,200 miles from the Arctic Circle.
 Despite the low-temperature water streaming down from the north, it’s fondly been dubbed the Canadian capital of surfing.
 Tiny Tofino tots have been known to start honing their riding chops at just three- or four-years-old, boggie boarding above the sand.

 But undoubtedly, it’s learning to stand atop a wave that brings the ultimate thrill.
 Thanks to the gentle swells during the summer months, the sandy-bottom beaches stretching up and down the coast are ideal.
 Chesterman Beach is particularly beloved by locals and visitors alike.
 It’s the closest beach to town (and right next to the Wickanninish Inn).